savannahar68/Electron-Shopping-List/README.md

 ## Electron Shopping list

-Basic shopping list application which will be cross platform and work on any.
+Basic shopping list application which will be cross platform and work on any OS.